I’m also a Registered Dietitian with a BSc and MSc in nutrition and have operated First Step Nutrition for over 12 years.

 I will be in our private Facebook group daily (minus most weekends and holiday), to check-in on you.
 And you will have access to me for live Q&A calls twice per month!

-What happens if you continue to fight with your kids to eat more than they want?
+What happens if you continue to fight with your kids to eat?

 Any battles over food, are harmful to your whole family.